PHP Timer Countdown.

 $remainingSeconds = abs($_SESSION['countdown'] - $timeSince);

-//Print out the countdown.
+//Print the seconds remaining.

 echo "There are $remainingSeconds seconds remaining.";